 Nathan Imlach, Chief Financial Officer, stood down from the Board at the Company’s AGM on 19 October 2020.
 Nathan remains with the business, where his focus is on acquisitions and contributing to its strategic direction as Chief Strategic Adviser to the Group.

 Nathan has been instrumental to the success of the Group, including its admission to AIM in 2005, the launch of Custodian REIT as a main-market listed property investment company in 2014 and the completion of 24 successful acquisitions to date.
-Nathan’s management responsibilities have been handed over to Group Finance Director, Ravi Tara, who joined the Company over a year ago as part of its succession planning.
+Nathan’s management responsibilities have been handed over to Chief Financial Officer, Ravi Tara, who joined the Company over a year ago as part of its succession planning.

 The Board is committed to developing the corporate governance and management structures of the Group to ensure they continue to meet the changing needs of the business, and is strengthening the executive team through the further appointments of Michael Wright and Iain McKenzie to the Board as Group Managing Director and Group Operating Officer respectively.
-Ravi, Michael and Iain will join the Board immediately following regulatory approval of their appointments.
-Operation of the Board
+Michael and Iain will join the Board immediately following regulatory approval of their appointments.

 The Board is responsible to shareholders for the proper management of the Group and has a formal schedule of matters specifically reserved to it for decision.
 These include strategic planning, business acquisitions and disposals, authorisation of major capital expenditure and material contractual arrangements, setting policies for the conduct of business and approval of budgets and financial statements.
 As part of our ongoing focus on corporate governance the Board reserved matters and committee terms of reference were reviewed and updated during the year, particularly in light of the updated QCA Corporate Governance Code and an emerging focus on stakeholder engagement and linking a company’s purpose and values to its strategy.